sampta2023/sampta2023_source/content/schedule.md

 - Excursions: https://sampta2023.github.io/excursions/
 - Dinner: https://sampta2023.github.io/dinner/

+## Day 4

+We will have the afternoon session in the Wu Tsai Institute (11th floor, 100 College street).
+This is the same place where we had our poster session on Monday!

 ## Breaks and Lunch

 There will be some coffee and light breakfast items provided in the morning.